 4 I owe Dr. Bruce Comptom for this insight.
 For a thorough look at the key passages and their relationship to each other, see this Preserving the Truth conference workshop notes on “Church Discipline and Excommunication.”

-Aaron Blumer, SharperIron’s second publisher, is a native of lower Michigan and a graduate of Bob Jones University (Greenville, SC) and Central Baptist Theological Seminary (Plymouth, MN).
-He, his wife, and their two children live in a small town in western Wisconsin, where he has pastored Grace Baptist Church (Boyceville, WI) since 2000.
-As of August, 2011, he is also a teacher of high school logic and rhetoric at Baldwin Christian School.
+Aaron Blumer, SharperIron’s second publisher, is a Michigan native and graduate of Bob Jones University (Greenville, SC) and Central Baptist Theological Seminary (Plymouth, MN).
+He and his family live in a small town in western Wisconsin, not far from where he pastored Grace Baptist Church for thirteen years.
+He is employed in customer service for UnitedHealth Group and teaches high school rhetoric (and sometimes logic and government) at Baldwin Christian School.

 Still much to think about.
 Part of what is driving me is that I seem to see an increasing disconnect between separation rhetoric and reality.
 People talk about "separating" and "failing to separate" and "compromise in the area of separation" in situations where no biblical separation is even relevant, because the issues involved fit squarely in the Romans 14 category, not the Rom.16 or 1 Cor.
 5 categories.